-Can Muslims wear gold?
+Can Muslims wear gold in Islam?
 Can Muslim men wear gold in Islam?
-Why cant muslim men wear gold?
+Why can’t Muslim men wear gold?
 What about wearing silver?
 Can men wear rings, chains watches?
-What is Iislamic pendant?
+What is an Islamic pendant?
 Are all types of jewelry haraam for men?
 What about gemstones?

-`Abdullah ibn `Amr ibn Al-`Aas reported that the Messenger of Allah (peace and blessings be upon him) said:
+Abdullah ibn `Amr ibn Al-`Aas reported that the Messenger of Allah (SAW) said:

 “If anyone from my ummah wears gold and dies wearing it, Allah will deny him the gold of Paradise.
 If anyone from my ummah wears silk and dies wearing it, Allah will deny him the silk of Paradise.”
 (Reported by Imam Ahmad.)